In this post, we are going to see how the file and folder permission system works in a Linux-based operating system like Raspbian on Raspberry Pi.

 Therefore, in the example, the permissions mean,

-Change owner
+Change Owner

 To change the owner user of a file or folder we use the ‘chown’ command (change owner)

-#change file user
+#change file user chown user file

-We can change the permissions of all the folders and subfolders of a directory recursively with the ‘-R’ parameter
+We can change the permissions of all folders and subfolders of a directory recursively with the ‘-R’ parameter

-#change user for all files in a directory
+#change user for all files in a directory chown -R user directory

-We can also change the group owner of a file with the ‘chgrp’ (change group) command
+We can also change the owner group of a file with the ‘chgrp’ command (change group)

-#change file group
+#change file group chgrp group file

 Finally, we can change the user and group simultaneously with the following command.

-Change permissions
+Change Permissions

 To change the permissions of a file we use the ‘chmod’ command.
 This command receives the different parameters